jebefor/unlocking_machine_generated_text/README.md

 Results are consistent in all tests: both generative models compare to human numbers.

-Further analysis on feature engineering possibilities could help improve Machine Learning models' performance for this task - in the above-mentioned project, we could achieve 70% F1-score with TF-IDF inputs.
+Further analysis on feature engineering possibilities could help improve Machine Learning models' performance for this task - in the above-mentioned project, we achieved 70% F1-score with TF-IDF inputs.